akamai/terraform-provider-akamai/docs/resources/appsec_eval_hostnames.md

 ---
 layout: "akamai"
-page_title: "Akamai: EvalHost"
+page_title: "Akamai: EvalHostnames"
 subcategory: "Application Security"
 description: |-
-  EvalHost
+  EvalHostnames
 ---

-# resource_akamai_appsec_eval_host
+# resource_akamai_appsec_eval_hostnames

-The `resource_akamai_appsec_eval_host` resource allows you to update the list of hostnames you want to evaluate for a configuration version.
+The `resource_akamai_appsec_eval_hostnames` resource allows you to update the list of hostnames you want to evaluate for a configuration version.

 ## Example Usage